-Two years ago the news broke that Prince died.
-It took several hours before the details of his death began to emerge and all this time later details are still coming out.
-But I wish they would stop.
-My appreciation for Prince and his music goes well beyond fandom and I don’t want the press picking over his life and death anymore.
+Today is Prince’s birthday and it is cause for his friends and loved ones to celebrate.
+If you loved his music and appreciated what he gave to the world, that includes you.
+He made that abundantly clear over and over throughout his career.
+My appreciation for Prince and his music goes well beyond fandom and I don’t want us to forget the joy of his life while the press continues picking over the circumstances of his passing.
 It serves no purpose beyond morbid curiosity and petty gossip – both of which were antithetical to the life he lived and shared with us.

-Besides, I now recognize that the obsession with “how and why” is getting in the way of the most important lesson to be learned from this loss.
+The obsession with “how and why” he left us when he did is getting in the way of the most important lessons to be learned from his life.
 And that lesson is that our definitions of life and death desperately need to be reconsidered.
 There are transcendent souls that are as present today as they were during their journey through this mortal coil we share.
 And there are transactional souls that seem to have come into this world “dead on arrival.”
 It is not that difficult to tell the difference and Prince is a blinding example of the power and beauty of the transcendent soul.

 Prince injected so much of himself into the world through his artistry and his energy that his influence and acclaim crossed generations and geography like few human beings that have ever lived.